Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 - MouseIcon: allows you to use a picture as the mouse icon (should you want to)

 - MousePointer: allows you to select another pointer other than the default

-You can also add Visual Basic code to your ActiveX button by right clicking the button and selecting View Code.
+You can also add Visual Basic code to your ActiveX button by right-clicking the button and selecting View Code.

 Scroll Bars allow you to control user input which both reduces errors and also improves the user experience.
 They are visually appealing, and scroll bars are easy and intuitive to use as users are very familiar with them.
-In this hub, I introduced both the Form Controls and ActiveX Controls scroll bar and using an example showed how to create and configure both.
+In this article, I introduced both the Form Controls and ActiveX Controls scroll bar and using an example showed how to create and configure both.
 The ActiveX Controls bar has more options available compared to the simpler Format Controls bar.